Kim Min-jae (footballer): Bayern Munich

-Early in the 2024–25 season, after the dismissal of Tuchel and the departure of De Ligt, Bayern's new manager Vincent Kompany chose Kim and Dayot Upamecano in the starting line-up, trusting them.
+Early in the 2024–25 season, after the dismissal of Tuchel and the departure of De Ligt, Bayern's new manager Vincent Kompany chose Kim and Dayot Upamecano in the starting line-up.
 During the first game of the 2024–25 Bundesliga, Kim's tactical error led to a VfL Wolfsburg goal.
 After a rough start, he contributed to the club's seven consecutive clean sheets alongside Upamecano and Manuel Neuer between October and November 2024.
 On 26 November, Kim scored his first Champions League goal and was named Player of the Match in a 1–0 win over Paris Saint-Germain.
-But he was once again criticised for his instability by media during the following games of the season.
+But he was once again criticised by media for his instability during the following games of the season.
 Shortly after, it was revealed Kim was on painkillers after getting an Achilles tendinitis in a match against Eintracht Frankfurt in October 2024, and his request for rest in February 2025 was denied due to his teammates' successive injuries.
 Kim's injury turned into a cyst, as he continued to play throughout the season in order to help the club reclaim the Bundesliga title, while the team conceded the fewest goals of the tournament.
 During the Champions League quarter-finals against Inter Milan, in which Bayern was eliminated, Kim's errors in aerial duels caused further controversies among supporters, even though some of them knew he was playing under the unsolved injury.
 By the end of the season, Kim was included in the team's travel to the 2025 FIFA Club World Cup in the United States despite his injury.
 Kim ultimately did not play during the Club World Cup, as Bayern signed Jonathan Tah before the tournament.

-During the 2025–26 Bundesliga, following the arrival of Tah, Kim was mostly used as a back-up player, including a start against Bayer Leverkusen in November 2025, where he helped Bayern to keep a clean sheet against former Bundesliga champions for the first time in two years.
+During the 2025–26 season, following the arrival of Tah, Kim was mostly used as a back-up player.
+In the Bundesliga opener against RB Leipzig on 22 August 2025, which ended in a 6–0 win, 68th-minute substitute Kim intercepted the ball behind the half-way line, dribbled to the opponents' penalty area, and provided an assist followed by Harry Kane's hat-trick.
+On 25 October, he played instead of Tah in a 3–0 win over Borussia Mönchengladbach, recording his first clean sheet of the season.
+On 1 November, he played instead of Upamecano in a 3–0 win over Bayer Leverkusen, keeping the second consecutive Bundesliga clean sheet.
+On 21 January 2026, he received two yellow cards in a 2–0 Champions League win over Union Saint-Gilloise, being sent off for the first time since joining Bayern in 2023.
+He was not a main player at the Champions League, whereas he made 25 appearances including 19 starts at the Bundesliga, where the club won their second successive title.